IIIF/awesome-iiif/readme.md

 ## Image Servers

 These servers support the IIIF Image API.
+Some may also have support for the Presentation API.

 - [Loris](https://github.com/loris-imageserver/loris) written in Python.
 - [IIPImage Server](http://iipimage.sourceforge.net/documentation/server/) high performance image server.